dgrun/RaceID3_StemID2_package/README.md

 expression matrix as input and produces a clustering partition representing cell types.
 StemID2 assembles these cell types into a lineage tree.
 The RaceID package (>= v0.1.4) also contains functions for a VarID analysis.
 VarID comprises a sensitive clustering method utilizing pruned k-nearest neighbor networks, connecting only cells with links supported by a background model of gene expression.
-These pruned k-nearest neighbor networks further enable the definition of homogenous neighborhoods for the quantification of local gene expression variabiity in cell state space.
+These pruned k-nearest neighbor networks further enable the definition of homogenous neighborhoods for the quantification of local gene expression variability in cell state space.

 ## Installing